 If cancer is suspected, a prostate biopsy is usually performed.
 This is almost always done with transrectal ultrasound guidance to make sure that all areas of the prostate are adequately sampled.
 The most commonly used pattern is to take two specimens from each of three areas (base, mid-gland, and apex) on both sides.
 This is called a 12 core sextant biopsy.
-The purpose is to identify the extent and exact location of the tumor better.
+The purpose is to better identify the extent and exact location of the tumor.

 Prostatic imaging with MRI is becoming increasingly important, particularly in highly suspicious cases where the initial non-MRI guided biopsy was negative, instead of "saturation" biopsies.